Lord-Lieutenant of Wiltshire

 - management of resources or people, or of relationships with other organisations (or their representatives)

-Each category has a separate Judging Panel which makes recommendations to the Prime Minister’s Advisory Committee.
+Each category has a separate Judging Panel which makes recommendations to the Prime Minister's Advisory Committee.
 The Committee makes final recommendations to Her Majesty The Queen, who decides the winners.
 The Lord-Lieutenant presents the Grant of Appointment and an engraved crystal bowl to companies attaining the award, on behalf of Her Majesty The Queen.
-Companies will also receive an invitation from Her Majesty The Queen to attend a reception at Buckingham Palace.
+Companies will also receive an invitation to attend a Royal reception at Buckingham Palace.

 The Elizabeth Cross was created in 2009 to provide national recognition for the families of Armed Forces Personnel who have died on operations or as a result of an act of terrorism, since the end of the Second World War to the present day.